 Systems must meet all performance standards established by local and national electric codes, including the National Electric Code (NEC), the Institute of Electrical and Electronic Engineers (IEEE), the National Electrical Safety Code (NESC) and Underwriters Laboratories (UL).
 In addition, utilities may require facilities to meet any other safety and performance standards approved by the PSC.
 Customers must pay any equipment costs, including those necessary to fulfill safety standards.
 The PSC's rules require mutual indemnification, but do not address insurance requirements.
-In 2012, the PSC amended the Standard Interconnection Agreement to exempt local, state and federal government entities and agencies from previously required indemnity agreements (Docket 12-001-R Order No. 6).
+In 2012, the PSC amended the Standard Interconnection Agreement to exempt local, state, and federal government entities and agencies from previously required indemnity agreements (Docket No. 12-001-R, Order No. 6).
 Utilities must use a PSC-approved standard interconnection agreement for interconnected facilities.

 * Municipal utilities do not fall under the PSC's jurisdiction and are not required to follow the PSC's rules.
 The PSC regulates investor-owned and cooperative utilities.